CloudBedrock/cribops-docs/README.md

 **Ready for AI workflows?** Use `cribops-cli aws db setup-credentials` to add memory, CRM, and vector databases with pgvector!

+**Migrating from cPanel/hosting?** Use `cribops-cli aws init --migrate-dns` to automatically discover and migrate all your DNS records to Route53!

-**Need help with DNS?** The CLI now provides step-by-step instructions for all major DNS providers and automatically detects the correct load balancer information.
+**Need help with DNS?** The CLI now provides comprehensive DNS migration tools plus step-by-step instructions for all major DNS providers with automatic load balancer detection.

 **Starting with local development?** Use `cribops-cli setup` for the fastest local installation.

-By following this guide, you can deploy N8N anywhere from local development to production AWS infrastructure with complete database management and intelligent DNS setup.
+By following this guide, you can deploy N8N anywhere from local development to production AWS infrastructure with complete database management, intelligent DNS setup, and seamless domain migration from any hosting provider.
 Enjoy using Crib Ops CLI!